jdsandahl/my-api-bootstrap/README.md

 ```
 docker start my_api_mysql
 ```
-- you can can also use the CONTAINER ID instead of the database name, this can be found using the process below.
+- you can can also use the CONTAINER ID instead of the container name, this ID can be found using the process below.

 To see a list of your running containers, all containers (running and stopped):
 ```